theshteves/stevenkneiser.com/blog/links.md

 <br />you might not take an interest in economics
 <br />but economics certainly takes an interest in you!

-This single graph explains so much of the current economy around us [in the U.S.]. **In the last 20 years, what goods & services have become more expensive dollar-for-dollar & by how much?**
+This single graph explains so much of the current economy around us [in the U.S.]. **In the last 20 years, what goods & services have become relatively more costly & by how much?**

 You may be familiar
 <br />with _the general idea_ of inflation